orkes-io/docs/docs/codelab/orderfulfillment8.md

 [.addressList[].numberOfWidgets | tonumber ] | add
 ```

-This takes the JSON list, converts eachg ```numberOfWidgets`` to a number, and then adds them up.
+This takes the JSON list, converts each ```numberOfWidgets`` to a number, and then adds them up.
 Our JQ transform looks like:

 ```json
 {